 The first New Year's celebration in Times Square was held in 1904 and didn't involve a ball dropping.
 The New York Times had recently moved its offices into a building on the square—then called Longacre Square—spurring the city to change the area's name to Times Square on April 8, 1904.
 That New Year's, the publisher of the New York Times, Adolph S. Ochs, threw a massive party in honor of both the new year and the Times' new location.
 More than 200,000 people attended and were treated to fireworks, which remained a mainstay at the party until the city banned them, primarily for safety reasons, in 1906.
 Hoping to create an equally festive replacement, Ochs turned to the paper's chief electrician, Walter Palmer, for ideas.
 Palmer came up with the idea of a ball that would drop exactly at midnight—and Time Square's ball drop was born.

-The first ball was constructed from iron and wood and dotted with 100 25-watt light bulbs—still fairly innovative technology at the time—and clocked in at 700 pounds and five feet in diameter.
+The first ball, dropped to welcome in 1908, was constructed from iron and wood and dotted with 100 25-watt light bulbs—still fairly innovative technology at the time—and clocked in at 700 pounds and five feet in diameter.
 The Times Square ball has dropped every New Year's since, with the exception of the wartime years of 1942 and 1943.
 Over the years, the ball has gone through various iterations, from an entirely wrought iron ball in 1920 to a lighter aluminum ball (weighing only 150 pounds) in 1955.
 Today, the ball is covered in 2,688 Waterford crystals, illuminated with 32,256 LEDs and weighs 11,875 pounds.

 Palmer's idea was inspired by maritime technology that is almost two centuries old: the time ball.
 The first time ball was dropped in 1829, at Portsmouth, England.
 By 1833, time balls were a common sight at ports around the Western world.
 The balls allowed mariners to set their onboard timekeeping devices according to local time: The balls were placed in areas where ships could easily see them, and dropped at precise times each day.
 Accurate timekeeping was essential for mariners, since their nautical almanacs—which helped sailors calculate their longitude based on sunset, moonrise and the location of stars—were useless without knowing what time it was at the location where their almanacs were printed.